hartnetl/the-sealiest-game-you-will-play-today/README.md

 ## Fixed / solved

 - After local storage for scores was implemented, the old score would be displayed on start but when user starts playing the score would reset instead of adding to it.
-Fixed by moving oldwin/oldLoss variable decalarations into the score functions.
+Fixed by moving oldwin/oldLoss variable declarations  into the score functions.
 - When the new index.html and intro.js files were created, the scores wouldn't display on the home screen.
-NaN displayed fir first time users.
+NaN displayed for first time users.
 Function had to be rewritten to include if statement to check if localStorage had score values, and if not they should be set to 0.
-- When first deployed on the Slack peer review channel the game wasnt playable - a 404 error showed.
+- When first deployed on the Slack peer review channel the game wasn't playable - a 404 error showed.
 This turned out to be an issue with my location for the 'action' in my Play button on the home page.
 - During development the HTML + CSS reset a few steps back, so I lost data.
 I later learned later I was on a separate branch that was closed which caused conflicts when trying to merge.
 A lesson to keep my workspaces more organised.

-## Still exisiting
+## Still existing

 - I have no reported bugs at this time.